shwina/still-magic/_chapters_en/structure.md

 title: "Project Structure"
 questions:
 -   "How should I organize the files and directories in my project?"
--   "Why should my project have an explicit Code of Conduct?"
 objectives:
 -   "Describe and justify Noble's Rules for organizing projects."
 -   "Explain the purpose of README, LICENSE, CONDUCT, and CITATION files."
--   "Explain the purpose of a Code of Conduct and the essential features an effective one must have."
 keypoints:
 -   "Put source code for compilation in `src/`, runnable code in `bin/`, raw data in `data/`, results in `results/`, and documentation and manuscripts in `doc/`."
 -   "Use file and directory names that are easy to match and include dates for the level under `data/` and `results/`."
 -   "Create README, LICENSE, CONDUCT, and CITATION files in the root directory of the project."
--   "Create an explicit Code of Conduct for your project modelled on the Contributor Covenant."
--   "Be clear about how to report violations of the Code of Conduct and who will handle such reports."
 ---

 -   Project organization is like a diet